quasariumm/BUas_Intake/LearningProgressLog.md

 ## 2024-04-14
 Made a way to edit objects.
 Still need to make the inventory work and make it so that you can move objects.

+## 2024-04-15
+Made the inventory counts work.
+Every time you build an object, that item's value will decrease.
+It lead to a segmentation fault, that was caused bu the fact that I had not initialised a value in a constructor.
+Also made it so you can cancel building.